jacobm3/vault-install/README.md

+This repository can be used to quickly and easily setup a Vault cluster with raft integrated storage.
+It assumes you're generating a signed TLS key/certificate pair for the nodes to use.

 # Base Vault Install on Each Node

 Copy the certificate/key tarball provided by your Hashicorp engineer to `~centos/certs.tgz` on each Vault server node.
 This can be generated with easy-rsa and the included `gen-vault-certs.sh` script.
 This will be used by the Vault listener and when nodes join the cluster.